-Money does not wield power it is not a living thing but in realms of influence an abundance of it has a power to be seen as from it.
+Money does not wield power it is not a living thing but in realms of influence, an abundance of it has the power to be seen as from it.
 Since it is a powerful influence among all those who have it, it is an even more powerful instrument over all those who do not.

 1Tim 6:9-10 But they that will be rich fall into temptation and a snare, and into many foolish and hurtful lusts, which drown men in destruction and perdition.

 Believers are not immune to the effects of money and the power it can yield, as many have fallen into the darkened love for it garnering a manner of making every effort justifiable.
 And to be clear, power in respect of money or evils in the aspects of money, is not about how much one has it is about how much love, one has for it.

 10 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.

 This love is a love that spells out an ominous carnal lust leading one away from God.
 The fault in believing money is the root of all evils, is not actually correct because the devil works to draw our attention away from the God who loves us and provides all our needs.